Imafikus/os-exercises/README.md

 # os-exercises
-Exercises from my OS class in colege
+Exercises from my OS class in college